 The Statistical Institute of Catalonia (Idescat)

-The Statistical Institute of Catalonia (Idescat) is the body responsible for official statistics in the region of Catalonia, Spain.
+The Statistical Institute of Catalonia (Idescat) is the body responsible for official statistics of Catalonia.
 Created in December 1989 (Decree 241/1989 of 11 December), it is a regional administrative body with legal personality, administrative and financial autonomy, and full capacity to act within its areas of competence, in accordance with Law 23/1998, on statistics in Catalonia.
 At present it comes under the Ministry of the Vice-presidency and of the Economy and Finance, of the Government of Catalonia.

 The mission of the Statistical Institute of Catalonia (Idescat) is to provide high-quality and relevant statistical information, with professional independence, and to coordinate the Statistical System of Catalonia, with the aim of contributing to the decision making, research and improvement to public policies.